AriaFallah/aria.ai/src/content/blog/i-sleep-in-a-hammock.md

   think that being sunken into a hammock would make it harder to leave than a bed, but I feel like it's something to overcome unlike the neutrality of a bed so I'm energized to fight my way to my feet.
+- It's a good example of how less can be more.
+I had the fancy big bed, and I had the big room, but I was ultimately happier in the much cheaper and smaller hammock setup.
+Moreover it's an example of not giving into sunk costs
 - A lot of the enjoyment of sleeping in the hammock is that it's uniquely my decision.
 It wasn't because anyone told me or suggested it to me.
 I sought it out and made it happen.
-That brings me a lot of happiness.
+I love that and it brings me a lot of happiness.

 In the long term though...either I'm going to have to invent a comfortable way to get two people sleeping in the same hammock or accept that my hammock days